Overview

 The “with Answer” Exercises require the tutorial author to provide an (excellent!) answer to the question.
 This is harder than it looks, especially for questions without a single “right” answer.
 But it is also a rare opportunity since students will usually study the supplied answer quite closely.
 They want to check that their answer matches.
 We can’t allow students to edit their answers to these questions since they might (misuse) that option to just copy/paste/modify our supplied answer.

-The learnr package does not allow for Hints to written exercises.
-We could add a Test chunk, but that rarely makes sense for a written exercise.
+The learnr package does not allow for hints to written exercises.
+We could add a test chunk, but that rarely makes sense for a written exercise.
 The main counter-example is a question which asks students to run an R command from the Console and then copy the command and the result of the command as their answer.
 Even though they are not submitting simple code as their answer, it can make sense to have a test chunk which executes the same R code which you are asking them to run, just to ensure that it will work for them.

 Format Tutorial Chunk Labels

-We often need to add a new Exercise in the middle of a collection of other Exercises.
-Or, we want to delete one Exercise from the middle of the collection.
-In either scenario, our Exercises are now mis-numbered.
+We often need to add a new exercise in the middle of a collection of other exercises.
+Or, we want to delete one exercise from the middle of the collection.
+In either scenario, our exercises are now mis-numbered.
 We either have two Exercise 5’s or we go straight from Exercise 4 to Exercise 6.
-We want to renumber all the remaining Exercises so that there are no duplicates or missing numbers.
+We want to renumber all the remaining exercises so that there are no duplicates or missing numbers.